brianbuccola/mcgill-website/cv.markdown

 CV
 ---

-- Curriculum Vitae, as of 23 April 2015.
+- Curriculum Vitae, as of 27 May 2015.
   [![pdf][]][cv-pdf] [![tex][]][cv-tex]

 [cv-pdf]: